-3. Information to action: Brands are great at sharing information on climate change, yet not-so-great at telling us what they need us to do about it.
-Broad brushstrokes are not enough so crystallise your call to action.
+3. Information to action: Brands are great at crafting and sharing their climate communication, yet not-so-great at telling us what they need us to do about it.
+Broad brushstrokes are not enough, so crystallise your call to action.

 4. Margin to mainstream: Where once it was a fringe issue for activists, climate change is a mainstream corporate and consumer issue.
-So asked where is climate change in your corporate narrative?
+Ask where climate change is in your corporate narrative.

-5. Tactical to permanent: Communications teams need to get ready now for a decade long journey on climate change.
+5. Tactical to permanent: Communications teams need to get ready now for a decade-long journey on climate change.
 It cannot be this month’s trendy topic for a news release.
-Plan for it to be a permanent, core pillar of your communications activity.
+Your sustainability communication strategy needs to be an ongoing, core business process.

-So, what do we advise organisations thinking about communicating about climate change?
+So, what do we advise for organisations thinking about communicating about climate change?

 As a first step, get the right internal team together, then be bold about both your role and objectives.
 By working in close harmony, specialist climate teams and communicators can set and share an inspiring vision for a sustainable future.